 - Always do the prescribed safely stops.
 Even if your dive computer doesn’t show a safety stop, always stop at 6 metres (20 feet) for at least three minutes.
 Which is an added safety precaution.

 - Always ascend at the rate prescribed in the training you receive.

 - Always dive with a buddy, i.e. in pairs or more.

-- Always follow best safe diving practices.
+- Follow best safe diving practices. at all times.